KezzaMcFezza/DefconExpanded/docs/sdl_push_mode_guide.md

 - CPU: Smaller `SoundPeriodFrames` increases mixing calls.
 Start at 128 and move to 64 if needed and CPU allows.
 - Stability: If underruns occur, first increase `SoundRingMs`, then, if absolutely necessary, slightly raise device low/high.
 - Physics: You cannot make audible changes earlier than the device queue length.
 The ring gives safety without increasing audible delay.

+## Why Small CPUs Don’t Need Larger Periods

+- Period controls change granularity, not total mix work per second.
+Mixing 44100 frames/sec costs roughly the same whether done in 64‑frame or 256‑frame chunks; the main difference is small per‑slice overhead.
+- Buy headroom with latency instead of coarsening granularity: keep `SoundPeriodFrames` small (64–128) for envelope sharpness and precise onsets, and increase device Low/High so small CPUs have time to mix without underruns.

+Net effect: same audio quality and “speedy” envelopes/onsets across machines; only the audible delay differs with CPU headroom.

 ## Summary